Georgina Fraser Newhall

-Georgina Fraser Newhall (née, Fraser; 2 September 1860 – 11 November 1932) was a Canadian author of poetry and short stories, and a teacher.
+Georgina Fraser Newhall (née, Fraser; 2 September 1860 – 11 November 1932) was a Canadian writer of poetry and short stories, and a teacher.
 She was the country's first female stenographer.
 She distinguished herself through her poetic and prose writings.
 She served as the bardess of the Clan Fraser Society of Canada, and her "Fraser's Drinking Song", set to a stirring martial tune, was adopted as the society's "Faille" (welcome).
 Newhall wrote numerous articles for leading literary periodicals.
 She frequently produced short stories, a line of writing in which she has had probably more success, and was more prolific than most Canadian writers of the time.
 Because of her versatility, she championed causes, formulated social ideas, and contributed essays to the press on the social status of women and her place in the economy of the future.
-Newhall died in 1932.

 Early life and education

-Georgina Fraser was born in Galt, Ontario, 2 September 1860.
+Georgina Fraser was born in Galt, Canada West, 2 September 1860.
 Her ancestry included Mackenzie, MacLeod, Munro, and Fraser clans.
 Her father, James George Fraser, was a highly esteemed citizen of Galt.
 He was a scion of the Frasers of Stratherrick house.
 Like his brother Capt.
 Charles Fraser, who resided in Glasgow, Scotland, James was attached to a Highland regiment in his younger days, but withdrawing from the service, he came to Canada with his young wife, Christina MacLeod.
 Their children -three sons, William, Charles and Andrew, and four daughters, Christina, Jessie, Elizabeth and Georgina (the youngest)- were all born in Galt.
 On the maternal side, Newhall's descent was traced from the families of Lochend and Braemore.
 Her great-grandparents were George Mackenzie, second son of John Mackenzie I. of Lochend (of the Gairloch family), and Christina, daughter of Captain Hector Munro of Braemore.
 George Mackenzie was a distinguished officer, and attained to the rank of Lieut.Colonel of the Rosshire Buffs, the 78th Highlanders.
 His daughter, Christina, married Angus MacLeod of Banff with issue, two sons, Donald and George, and several daughters, of whom Christina, as already stated, married James George Fraser of Gait.

 Newhall was precocious as a child.
 She received her education at the public and high schools in Gait, and was a pupil of Dr. Tassie's School.
 After the death of her parents, she removed to Toronto, and took up the study of shorthand.